DCC-EX/CommandStation-EX/README.md

 * Automatic slot (register) management
 * Automation (coming soon)

 NOTE: DCC-EX is a major rewrite to the code.
 We started over and rebuilt it from the ground up!
-For what that means to you, click [HERE](notes/rewrite.md).
+For what that means, you can read [HERE](https://dcc-ex.com/about/rewrite.html).

 # More information
 You can learn more at the [DCC++ EX website](https://dcc-ex.com/)